Club: Cagliari Calcio | Capacity: 23,200 seats | Status: cancelled

-The Karalis Arena, also referred to as Stadio Elmas, is the planned new home of Cagliari Calcio.
-The project is currently delayed after initial plans seem to have fallen through.
+The Karalis Arena, also referred to as Stadio Elmas, was a planned new home of Cagliari Calcio.

-Cagliari Calcio has been looking to build a new stadium for the last five years as its dilapidated stadium Stadio Sant’Elia, once hosting several matches at the 1990 World Cup, hardly meets safety requirements and does not offer sufficient modern facilities for the current age.
+Cagliari Calcio had been looking to build a new stadium since the late 2000s as its dilapidated stadium Stadio Sant’Elia, once hosting several matches at the 1990 World Cup, hardly met safety requirements and did not offer sufficient modern facilities for the current age.

 Definite plans and renders were presented in the summer of 2011, and a site was selected close to Cagliari’s Elmas Airport in the north of the city.
-However, the plans were heavily opposed by the local aviation authority and a series of legal battles seem to have derailed the project.
+However, the plans were heavily opposed by the local aviation authority and a series of legal battles derailed the project.

 In May 2012 Cagliario announced to move out of Stadio Sant’Elia and build a temporary makeshift stadium in a nearby town.
-The club will play at this stadium for at least three years and will in the meantime look for a solution for the Karalis Arena, which likely means looking for a new location.
+However, this stadium quickly proved to be unsatisfactory and following safety concerns Cagliari moved back to Sant’Elia.